-People also get confused regarding the laws that apply to electric bikes in Los Angeles and how they are different from bicycles or motorcycles.
+People also get confused regarding the laws that apply to electric bikes in Los Angeles and how they differ from bicycles or motorcycles.
 Our most experienced attorney is here to help you with that.
-So read this page if you want to know more about what to do after getting into an e-bike accident with a negligent driver in Los Angeles!
+So read this page to learn more about what to do after getting into an e-bike accident with a negligent driver in Los Angeles!

-As we mentioned before, a bicycle accident can cost you a lot of money, and the least the liable party can do is give you the compensation you deserve for the accident.
+As we mentioned before, a bicycle accident can cost you a lot of money, and the least the liable party can do is give you the compensation you deserve.
 You can’t win a case without a decent lawyer, so contact Ehline Law for us to get you the compensation you need to cover economic and non-economic damage in Los Angeles.

 We will handle everything on a contingency fee basis, so leave us a valid phone number on our online contact us form, or call us before time passes and proving negligence becomes harder.

 While this depends on the state where the bicycle accident happens, e-bike accidents are addressed as standard bicycle accidents in Los Angeles, California.
-E-bike accidents or those involving other types of electric scooters around Downtown Los Angeles are here to stay.
+E-bike accidents or those involving other electric scooters around Downtown Los Angeles are here to stay.

 Motorbikes can go faster depending on the model and type of e-bike you get, and while a max-speed electric bike is not as fast as a motor vehicle, it’s still twice as fast as a regular bicycle.
-Now imagine a fast-moving e-bike rider getting knocked off by an open car door at 25 miles per hour?
+Now imagine a fast-moving e-bike rider getting knocked off by an open car door at 25 miles per hour.

 Some people modify their e-bike motors, so it happens in Southern California more often than likely being reported.
 Our Los Angeles bicycle attorney handles cases against negligent riders, as well as negligent motorists.

 What Injuries Can I Get After an E-Bike Accident?